Our Team

 Associate Lecturer – Abraham Awolich (on leave)

 Abraham Awolich is a part-time lecturer at SPS.
 He is the former Managing Director of the Sudd Institute, the co-founder of the Sudan Development Foundation, and the former Executive Director of New Sudan Education Initiative (NESEI).
 Previous to joining the Sudd Institute, Awolich helped establish a secondary school in Yei and a medical clinic in Kalthok, Awerial County.
+Awolich has a Master’s Degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University and Bachelor’s Degree from the University of Vermont in Anthropology and Business Administration.
+He is a McNair Scholar and winner of the prestigious Samuel Huntington Public Service Award in 2006.

 Associate Lecturer – Moses Monday John

-Moses Monday John is a part-time lecturer at School of Public Service.
+Dr. Moses Monday John is a part-time lecturer at School of Public Service.
 He is a founding member and the current Executive Director of the Organization for Nonviolence and Development.
 Before this, he worked as Inspector of Finance in the Ministry of Finance and Economic Development (Juba), served as coordinator of Life Ministry in Nuba Mountains, and taught in primary and secondary schools in Juba, Medani and Khartoum.
 He has more than 15 years of practical experience designing and managing programs.
 He also has extensive experience in conflict management, peacebuilding and nonviolence training, and has worked with a wide range of national, regional and international peace actors.
 John holds a postgraduate Diploma and Master of Arts in Peace & Development Studies from the University of Juba, as well as a Bachelor degree in Business Administration from Open University of Sudan and a Diploma from Wad Medani Ahlia College in Sudan.
 He has been a fellow at Tuffs University School of Law and Diplomacy and has been awarded a Qualification Certificate as a Peace and Conflict Consultant by the Academy of Conflict Transformation (FZFD) in Germany.

-Associate Lecturer – Augustino Ting Mayai
+Associate Lecturer – Augustino Ting Mayai (on leave)

 Associate Lecturer – Rajab Mohandis (on leave)